jayqi/data-analysis-tools/data-analysis-tools.md

 - You need to eyeball your dataset all at once
 - If formatting, colored shading, or borders are useful for highlighting something
 - Manual data entry
+- Sharing with colleagues who would want to manipulate a spreadsheet

 #### Beware